JustMe003/ModTemplates/README.md

 **Description**: Initializes the necessary timer components

 **How to use**: This function must be called before you can start a timer.
 In order to be able to time how long something took the library needs access to the [TickCount()](https://www.warzone.com/wiki/Mod_API_Reference:TickCount) function.
 Therefore, starting/stopping a timer before this function has been called will throw an error.
-The only function you may call before initializing the library is the [Timer.Config](#Timer.Config) function.
+The only function you may call before initializing the library is the [Timer.Config](#Timer.Functions.Config) function.

-### Timer.Config
+### Config
 **Definition**: `Timer.Config(params)`

 **Parameters**: